lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ### Keywords
 ```
-Generate a comma separated list of 30 SEO keywords and phrases that are exact phrases in this article.
-Also generate a second comma separated list of 30 SEO keyword opportunities for this article.
-I want the words and phrases to be in plain-text and not contain any double-quotes.
+Generate a comma-separated list of 30 SEO keywords and exact phrases in this article.
+Also, generate a second comma-separated list of 30 SEO keyword opportunities for this article.
+I want the words and phrases to be in plain text and not contain any double quotes.
 There is no need for the numbered list.
 You can just provide the list of words as a string with commas separating each keyword or phrase
 ```

 ### Meta Description
 ```
 Write a meta description for this article.
-I want the character count to be as close to 160 characters as possible without exceeding that hard limit.
-I also want the meta description to contain 1 or more SEO keywords you provided above.
+I want the character count to be as close to 160 without exceeding that hard limit.
+Please count the characters before suggesting a meta description.
+I also wish the meta description contained 1 or more of the abovementioned SEO keywords.
 ```

 ## Wrap-up